muratk5n/thirdwave/en/2013/02/your-massively-open-offline-college-is.md

 # Your Massively Open Offline College Is Broken

-I wrote a thing last fall about massive open online courses (MOOCs, in the parlance), and the challenge that free or cheap online classes pose to business as usual in higher ed.
+"I wrote a thing last fall about massive open online courses (MOOCs, in the parlance), and the challenge that free or cheap online classes pose to business as usual in higher ed.
 In that piece, I compared the people running colleges today to music industry executives in the age of Napster [..]